Business vs. personal credit cards: How they compare

 What is the point of a business credit card?

 Business credit cards offer several benefits that are tailored to business needs.
-They also allow you to separate any personal finances from those of the business, giving you the freedom and flexibility to grow and thrive.
+They also allow you to separate any personal finances from those of your business, giving you the freedom and flexibility to grow and thrive.
 Whether you’re still in the startup phase or have been established for years, a business credit card may expand your financial resources and offer enhanced control over your expenses.

-Business credit cards vs. personal credit cards in a nutshell
+Key takeaways: Business vs. personal credit cards

 Access to credit is essential for any business.
 With a credit card in hand, you can ensure your business expenses are handled appropriately and effectively.
 Personal credit cards may work for some business owners.
 But business credit cards are designed with business needs in mind.

 Capital One is committed to helping small businesses grow.
-If you’re ready to explore business credit card options, check out Capital One’s Spark Business Cards.
+If you’re ready to explore business credit card options, check out Capital One’s Business Cards.